Return to the essay table of contents

 A laughing Greta holding Anna on her lap in the hall, the baby happy,

-The orchestra answering oceanically, Bernstein almost thrown by ecstasy from the podium,
+The orchestra answering oceanically, Bernstein almost thrown by ecstasy from the

 The children singing as Yehudi mounted the stage, climbing beyond the Chorus,